rmeason/Work-Day-Scheduler/README.md

 connect it with the script.js

-display the date and time on the screen
+display the date and time on the screen (Ill get back to this)

 add timeblocks